 That was 19 centuries ago, not long when measured in terms of a million years of human history in this planet.
-But we jump the centuries to the quiet scene of the regions of the Concord River where Thoreau, another young man, tramped the fields on a may day of 1857, in his search for the parmanent and the stable and the important in life.
-The song of the Bay-wing gave him answer, - As he sand many a thousand years ago, so sang he tonight, In the beginning God heard him and pronounced the song good.

-Hence endured it has endured.
-That is the answer of the ages, as it was the answer of 19 on the mount of Transfiguration 2-xthexre so it is on the Banks of the Concord, - the enduring values of life are not the products of the fleeting enginuity of man; they are r rooted in the very nature of life and the universe, in the heart of God, to use the poetic language of religion.
-They undurer appear, they endure, the meet the tests of life, they service the storms and changes. - not because man imagines they are beautiful, and good, and true, but because they are the very essence of life it self .- they are of the nature of the living God.
+But we jump the centuries to the quiet scene of the regions of the Concord River where Thoreau, another young man, tramped the fields on a May day, in his search for the permanent and the stable and the important in life.
+The song of the Bay-wing gave him [the] answer: As he sang many a thousand years ago, so sang he tonight.
+In the beginning God heard him and pronounced the song good.
+Hence it has endured.
+That is the answer of the ages, as it was the answer on the mount of Transfiguration, so it is on the banks of the Concord, the enduring values of life are not the products of the fleeting ingenuity of man; they are rooted in the very nature of life and the universe, in the heart of God, to use the poetic language of religion: They appear, they endure, they meet the tests of life, they survive the storms and changes, not because man imagines they are beautiful, and good and true, but because they are the very essence of life itself, they are the nature of the living God.
 They are the conditioning forces in the midst of which we daily move.

-This process of sifting the permanent from the transcient, of discovering and responding to the appeals of the Great Tradition is constant in our lives.
+This process of sifting the permanent from the transient, of discovering and responding to the appeals of the Great Tradition is constant in our lives.
 We see it in the dramatic, epic setting and imagery of the story of the Transfiguration.
-Such events are not the every day incidents of our common life.
+Such events are not the everyday incidents of our common life.
 True they are more frequent than we imagine, or than history records.
-I suppose that if we could see the vast army of men and women who have been faithful even unto death to their deepest mankakamakana convictions and their unfaltering faith, we would be surprised at its vast throng as they come marching up from undated time agreeating along the residences highway of human history.
-Grateful are we for their gifts of heroism and courage to us.
+I suppose that if we could see the vast army of men and women who have been faithful even unto death to their deepest convictions and their unfaltering faith, we would be surprised at its vast throng as they come marching up from undated time along the highway of human history.
+Grateful are we for their gifts or heroism and courage to us.
 Our prayer and secretly cherished hope might be that we also might come through clean.

-Our task is more simple, perhaps, certainly less dramatic, but not less insistant than theirs.
-It boils down to a very definite thing that we have to face, in our-selves; in our homes; in our occupations; in our relations to the various institutions that the Great Tradition of faith and courage has created that life might become increasingly rich.
+Our task is more simple, perhaps, certainly less dramatic, but not less insistent than theirs.
+It boils down to a very definite thing that we have to face, in ourselves, in our homes, in our occupations, in our relations to the various institutions that the Great Tradition of faith and courage has created that life might become increasingly rich.